Economy of Manchukuo: Transport

 The Japanese constructed 6500 km of roads.
 They also founded a local airline which linked Dairen, Mukden, Harbin, and other points, with a hub in Hsinking.
 The Amur, Nonni, Yalu Liao and Sungari rivers served regular cabotage boats and transport vessels in the West and Northwest.
 Hsingan Province commonly used camels in commerce between it and Meng Chiang and Soviet Outer Mongolia.
 The principal railway lines 12000 km were the East Chinese Railway, constructed by Russia and expanded by Japan, and Beijing-Mukden railway with Railway Centers in Mukden and Harbin.

 The South Manchurian Railway Company resembled the Canadian Pacific Railway in that it was more than a railroad.
 In 1931 it invested 27% of capital in coal in Fushum, 3% Anshan iron factory, 8% in Dairen and Ryoujun ports in Kantoshu, with other lesser investments in Yamato Hotel, Tuitsuike Hotel in Tangkatzu spa, merchant and fishing vessels, electricity power plants, local institutions, schools, research institutes for farming, geology, and mining, sanitation and medical, public services, public architecture, etc. The Japanese government provided most of the funds with the rest provided by private Japanese, Chinese, and Manchu investors.

 In 1935 Manchukuo contained 8500 km of active railways.
 80% were classified as "State railways", with 1100 km owned by the private Manchuria Railway, and the remaining 1760 km owned by North Manchuria Railway.
 In 1932 the government planned the construction of 60000 km of roads in ten years, completing only 7000 km with the intent of promoting public bus transport.

 The important commercial ports were Ryojun and Dairen.
 Other ports include Andong, Niuzhuang, Huludao.
 In the Japan Sea area were the ports of Yuki, Rashin and Seishin.

 Minerals

-The most important mining products are coal and iron in Fushum and Fusin.
-Fushum and Fusin also contain deposits of oil-rich slate and schists.
+The most important mining products are coal and iron in Fushun and Fusin.
+Fushun and Fusin also contain deposits of oil-rich slate and schists.
 Abundant gold deposits exist in the Greater Khingan Mountains and Amur River.
-Other minerals include: asbestos, antimony, bauxite, calize, copper, gold, lead, lime, magnesite, manganese, pyrite, marble, salt, soda, silver, sulphur, tar, tin, tungsten, zinc, etc.
+Other minerals include: asbestos, antimony, bauxite, limestone, copper, gold, lead, lime, magnesite, manganese, pyrite, marble, salt, soda, silver, sulphur, tar, tin, tungsten, zinc, etc.